 a calming, anti-anxiety effect

-contributes to formation of new bone tissue
+contributing to formation of new bone tissue

-Menopause is often a time when the hormonal balance between estrogen and progesterone is off.
+Menopause is often a time when the hormonal balance between estrogen and Progesterone is off.

 Symptoms of such imbalance include hot flashes, vaginal dryness, water retention, weight gain, insomnia, mood swings, short-term memory loss, wrinkly skin and osteoporosis.
 The breakthrough in treatment of menopausal symptoms came in 1964, when Dr. Wilson first reported that the lack of estrogen causes menopause.
 Pharmaceutical companies introduced a synthetic estrogen hormone called Premarin.
 With this drug, symptoms of menopause such as hot flashes were greatly reduced.
 There was little doubt then that menopause was solely due to estrogen deficiency.
 Few doctors knew then that estrogen deficiency alone did not explain many of the symptoms of menopause.

-For example, how does one explain the fact that women who are post-menopausal but cannot take HRT can experience relief from their menopausal symptoms when using progesterone replacement alone?
+For example, how does one explain the fact that women who are post-menopausal but cannot take HRT can experience relief from their menopausal symptoms when using Progesterone replacement alone?
 Clearly there is more to the menopausal picture than deficiency of estrogen.

-During menopause, the absolute level of estrogen decreased by fifty percent to a level below what is needed for pregnancy and enough for other normal body functions through the golden years.
+During menopause, the absolute level of estrogen decreased by 50% to a level below what is needed for pregnancy and enough for other normal body functions through the golden years.
 This is the way nature intended it to be.
 Menopause is therefore a normal physiological adjustment that does not produce any undesirable symptoms.
 It is not a disease.
-The current menopausal problem is an abnormality resulting from the relentless insult on the body's hormonal system from industrialized cultures' and deviation from a wholesome and healthy lifestyle.
+The current menopausal problem is an abnormality resulting from the relentless insult on the body's hormonal system from industrialized cultures and deviation from a wholesome and healthy lifestyle.
 We shall examine this in more detail.

 I hope you have enjoyed reading this article.
 If you have areas you don't understand,